The anti-terrorism court rejects Imran Khan's request to interrupt legal proceedings - ExBulletin

 The anti-terrorism court rejects Imran Khan's request to interrupt legal proceedings

-Islamabad, September 23 (Ians), an anti-terrorism court (ATC) in Rawalpindi rejected the request of former Pakistani Prime Minister Imran Khan on Tuesday, asking to end legal proceedings in May 9, linked to the attack on the General Headquarters (GHQ), local media reported.
+Islamabad: An anti-terrorism court (ATC) in Rawalpindi rejected Tuesday on Tuesday the request of former Pakistani Prime Minister Imran Khan, asking to end legal proceedings in May 9, linked to the attack on the general seat (GHQ), local media reported.

 ATC judge Amjad Ali Shah, heard the case during two pleadings deposited by Imran Khan, asking the court to give video surveillance images of the legal proceedings on September 19 and to stop the procedure until the High Court order on the transfer of the trial in prison, leading the Pakistani daily “ The News International ''.
 Khan was practically present at the hearing before the court.